agocorona/DAppFlow/README.md

           handlers <- testnetHandlers
           initPAB handlers
 ```
+This program makes use GuessGame.hs which defines the pab endpoints `guess` and `lock` It has been drawn from the public repository of Plutus and has been created using the plutus tools such is the Plutus Playground.

 After locking a number, the same user can guess his own lock.
 That is nice but it is not a multiuser workflow where any other user can guees the other's lock.
 That is the role of `public`  and `published` which add the guess link to a list and exposes all the guess links to other users who entered in the application and created locks.